Jasper-van-Tilborg/roshproject/README.md

 5. **Responsive Preview**: Test on different screen sizes

 **Use Case**: Users who want full control without writing code.

-### Component-Based Architecture

-Both editors use a component-based approach:

-- Components are identified by `data-component` attributes
-- Each component is self-contained (HTML/CSS/JS)
-- Components can be edited individually
-- CSS Variables allow easy theming
-- Modular JavaScript for maintainability

 ## ❓ Troubleshooting